TownyAdvanced/TownyProvinces/README.md

 - :no_pedestrians: ***Travel Blocking***: Travel cannot be blocked by claims, because province border is always wilderness.
 - :railway_track: ***Road Claiming***: Two adjacent towns can easily link up by roads/railways without anyone interfering.
 - :santa: ***Hermits***: Upkeep can be lowered in unpopular regions, to support players with isolationist styles of play.
-- :tent: ***Inactive towns in popular areas***: Upkeep can be raised in popular regions, to encourage inactive towns there to fall.
+- :tent: ***Inactive towns in popular areas***: Upkeep can be raised in popular regions, discouraging inactive towns there.

 ## :eye: Map View
 - ![image](https://github.com/TownyAdvanced/TownyProvinces/assets/50219223/b0778012-7023-4372-b599-b5de6a336d4f)